Wednesdays 9th, 16th, 23rd, 30th January 2019 From 6 – 9 pm

 Sculptor Alan Herriot will be leading this class and supporting students to make a figurative sculpture in clay on a metal and wire armature.
 Examples of outcomes include; a Portrait head, a Standing or Reclining Figure or an Animal.

 Please bring along sketches, photographs and an idea of what you would like to make to discuss with Alan at the first session.
 The teaching will focus on anatomy, proportion, scale and balance and will be adapted to each individual project.

-Kenny will lead this extended 4-day Figurative clay-modelling course, during the course he will discuss the narrative possibilities of the human figure in sculpture.
-This will be an opportunity to develop your technical ability in clay modelling and creative thinking about figurative sculpture.
+Kenny will be leading a fourth course on the narrative possibilities of the figure in Sculpture at Powderhall Bronze in January 2019.
+Following on from the last course in September this will again be an opportunity to develop your technical ability in clay modelling and creative thinking about figurative sculpture

-The clay workshops will be run on Thursday 13th Friday, 14th and Saturday 15th of September from 10 – 4pm
+A Two-day clay workshop will be held on Saturday 26th and Sunday 27th of January from 10 – 4pm

-In discussion with Kenny and fellow students you will be encouraged to develop your own response to the figure and to think about how meaning can be embedded in the artwork through subject, scale, surface and materials.
-The workshops will begin with a morning session assessing initial ideas and armature building.
-The rest of the course will be taken up with the development of your work in clay with support from the tutor.
+In discussion with Kenny and fellow students you will be encouraged to develop your own response to the figure and learn how meaning can be embedded in the artwork through subject, scale, surface and materials.
+The weekend will begin with a morning session assessing initial ideas followed by armature building.
+The rest of the weekend will taken up with the development of your work in clay with the support of the tutor.

 This is a complete course and all art materials will be provided.
 Places are limited to 10 and the course is open to beginners and experienced sculptors.

 We have a fully equipped and accessible tea room where lunch will be provided on Saturday and Sunday by Edinburgh's CAFE MILK http://www.cafemilk.co.uk/ Please let us know if you are Vegetarian, Vegan or have other dietary requirements as all diets can be catered for.